List of Downton Abbey characters: Gladys Denker and Septimus Spratt

 Gladys Denker (played by Sue Johnston) is the lady's maid to Violet Crawley.
 She appeared in the fifth series as the replacement of the previous maid named Collins, who left the job to get married.
 Denker constantly indulges in squabbling with Violet's butler Septimus Spratt (played by Jeremy Swift), with whom she does not get along well.
 Both would try in every possible way to humiliate each other, much to Violet's amusement.
 Denker even started a rumour that the Crawley family was going to reduce the number of staff owing to economic hardships, making Barrow and Spratt anxious about their job security.
 When Violet hears that Denker spread this rumour, she made her believe that she would terminate Denker's job.
 Denker even attempted to get Spratt fired by revealing that Spratt was pursuing a side job, by writing articles as an agony aunt in Edith's magazine under the pen-name of "Miss Cassandra Jones", but Violet, who actually liked his articles, refused to pay heed to Denker's advice.
 Denker was sacked by Violet for insulting Dr. Clarkson, but was reinstated at Spratt's mediation (because Denker threatened to divulge to the police that Spratt was providing shelter to his nephew, an escaped convict).
 In the second film, Denker is present on Violet's deathbed weeping loudly, to which Violet says her last words: "Stop that noise.
-I can't hear myself dying."
+I cannot hear myself dying."